David Hope, Baron Hope of Craighead: Controversies

-2023: Intervention Limiting the Right to Protest Abortions

-In 2023 Lord Hope of Craighead introduced an amendment to the Public Order Bill at the report stage.
+In 2023, Lord Hope of Craighead introduced an amendment to the Public Order Bill at the report stage, designed to affect policing around abortion clinics.
 The amendment was adopted by the Conservative government.
-It was designed to affect policing around abortion clinics.
 Police were to intervene where there was "serious disruption".
 The amendment widely defined this as any activity that "prevents or would hinder to more than a minor degree the individuals or the organisation from carrying out their daily activities."

-2024: Displeasure of the Senior Judiciary at Lord Hope's Diaries

-In 2024 the Society of Legal Scholars published the results of an academic investigation by way of semi-structured interviews given by 13 very senior judicial figures from across the United Kingdom, some attributed and some anonymously.
-The actions of Lord Hope of Craighead in disclosing judicial panel deliberations was a focus of the study.
-The disclosures by Lord Hope of Craighead were widely condemned by the interviewees as a transgression due to breach of collegiality or loyalty to other judges, and as constituting inappropriate conduct from a former judge.
-Additionally, the publishing of confidential deliberations was widely seen as potentially threatening " the procedural and institutional legitimacy of the court."
+In 2024, the Society of Legal Scholars published the results of an academic investigation through semi-structured interviews conducted with 13 very senior judicial figures from across the United Kingdom, some attributed and some anonymous.
+Lord Hope of Craighead's actions in disclosing judicial panel deliberations were a focus of the study.
+The interviewees widely condemned Lord Hope of Craighead's disclosures as a transgression due to breach of collegiality or loyalty to other judges, and as constituting inappropriate conduct of a former judge.
+Additionally, the publishing of confidential deliberations was widely seen as potentially threatening "the procedural and institutional legitimacy of the court."
 Only one person, Lord Brown of Eaton-under-Heywood, regarded Lord Hope of Craighead's disclosures as defensible.